csernazs/pytest-httpserver/CONTRIBUTION.md

 There are a few rules you are kindly asked to accept:

-* coding style is checked by flake8.
-You can run `make cs` before proceeding with the PR.
-You can also use `autopep8` to fix the issues which gets executed by the `make autoformat` command.
+* Coding style is checked by `pre-commit`.
+You can run `make precommit` before proceeding with the PR.

-* tests should be written for the new code.
+* Tests should be written for the new code.
 If there's a complex logic implemented, it should be tested on different valid and invalid inputs and scenarios.

-* the software is released under the MIT license, which is simple and liberal.
+* The software is released under the MIT license, which is simple and liberal.
-  Due to the size of the project, there are no contribution agreements but you are informally advised to accept that license.
+  Due to the size of the project, there are no contribution agreements, but you are informally advised to accept that license.

-* it may be obvious but your code should make the software better, not worse.
+* Tt may be obvious but your code should make the software better, not worse.

 ## How to start developing

-* the development is arranged around a virtualenv which needs to be created by the `make dev` command.
+* The development is arranged around a virtualenv which needs to be created by the `make dev` command.
 It will create it in the `.venv` directory.

-* you can let your IDE of your choice to use the `.venv/bin/python` interpreter so it will know all the dependencies and so on.
+* You can let your IDE of your choice to use the `.venv/bin/python` interpreter, so it will know all the dependencies.

 * running tests on the localhost can be done by issuing `make quick-test`.
 It is "quick" because it tests the software with only one interpreter.
 Note that the